econchick/new-coder/docs/_posts/2013-10-31-How-to-work-through-these-tutorials.md

 ### Knowledge Requirements

 * Have worked through something like [Learn Python the Hard Way](http://learnpythonthehardway.org/), [Dive into Python](http://www.diveintopython.net/), [Codecademy](http://www.codecademy.com/tracks/python) or others that teach syntax.
-No need to have complete any/all of these introductory resources, but the tutorials will _not_ walk you through the basics of Python syntax.
+No need to complete any/all of these introductory resources, but the tutorials will _not_ walk you through the basics of Python syntax.
 * Want to continue to learn Python and/or learn to code.

 Haven't worked through any of the above resources?
 It's okay – feel free to do these tutorials as well, but have patience for yourself and don’t be shy on using Google or referring to those resources for syntax help.